Character Theory for Semilinear Representations: Abstract

 \section{Abstract}

 Let $G$ be a group acting on a field $L$, and suppose that $L /L^G$ is a finite extension.
-We show that the irreducible semilinear representations of $G$ over $L$ can be completely described in terms of irreducible linear representations of $H$, the kernel of the map $G \rightarrow \Aut(L)$.
-When $G$ is finite and $|G| \in L^{\times}$ this provides a character theory for semilinear representations of $G$ over $L$, which recovers ordinary character theory when the action of $G$ on $L$ is trivial.
+We show that the category of semilinear representations of $G$ over $L$ can be described in terms of the category of linear representations of $H$, the kernel of the map $G \rightarrow \Aut(L)$.
+When $G$ is finite and $L$ has characteristic 0 this provides a character theory for semilinear representations of $G$ over $L$, which recovers ordinary character theory when the action of $G$ on $L$ is trivial.